zonemaster/zonemaster-backend/docs/API.md

 For more information on the validation error data format see [Validation error data].

-All error states that occur after the RPC method has been identified are reported as internal errors with code `-32603`.
+All errors states that occur after the RPC method has been identified are reported as internal errors with code `-32603`.

 ## Privilege levels